simplertasks/aicommandscript/examples/AICS-master-french-simple-template.md

 // ABOUT

-AICommandScript (AICS) is a super-simple way for anyone to make shareable AI apps.
+AICommandScript (AICS) is a super-simple way for anyone to make shareable AI Chat-based apps.

 Think of AICS as an easy way to create "super prompts" with great control over input, output and data sources.